giantmade/giant-news/README.md

 ## URLs

-It is recommened that the application be added to a CMS page via the apphook.
-However if you wish to hardcode the URL, you can do so by adding the following to your main`urls.py` file:
+It is recommended that the application be added to a CMS page via the apphook.
+However, if you wish to hardcode the URL, you can do so by adding the following to your main `urls.py` file:

 ```